Understand and use the Journeys visualizations

 Next, 20.7% of all users triggered taxonomy: view event detail panel, followed by 17.5% triggering open event dropdown.
 This 17.5% represents 2,725 users.

-We can see the same progressions in the Journey Map.
-Here we can also see that those 2,725 users took an average of 1 hour and 48 minutes to progress all the way through the path.
+Notice the same progressions in the Journey Map.
+Those 2,725 users took an average of 1 hour and 48 minutes to progress all the way through the path.

 Differences from the legacy versions of these charts